 Families in Action has undoubtedly touched my life.
 Although my schedule has become exceedingly hectic with work and academics, I can truthfully say that my time volunteering has become the highlight of my week.
 It makes all the difference in my ability to reflect upon my week with a pure sense of joy and fulfillment.

-Each week, I look forward to the precious time I get to spend with the beautiful children of the community, and each week I am reminded of the meaning of my life: to impact the lives of those around me in a positive way and to learn from them in the process.
+Each week, I look forward to the precious time I get to spend with the beautiful children of the community and with the staff members of Families in Action, and each week I am reminded of the meaning of my life: to impact the lives of those around me in a positive way and to learn from them in the process.

 However, for me the most meaningful part is the people who make up the program.
-Virginia, Gema, and the others in the community look out for each other on such a deep level.
-It is obvious how much the women and children care about each other as they go out of their way to welcome new guests and, as staff does, set up carpooling each week for those who do not have cars.
+Virginia, Gema, Alma, Consuelo, Irma, Martha, Kaela and the others in the community look out for each other on such a deep level.
+It is obvious how much the women and children care about each other as they go out of their way to welcome new guests and, as staff does, facilitate carpooling each week for those who do not have cars.

 There in an undeniable sense of community within Families in Action and I leave each week with a full heart knowing I am unbelievably lucky to be welcomed into such a loving group of people.